-PRACTICE STANDARD 2 COUNSEL FOR PETITIONER
+PRACTICE STANDARD 2 Counsel for Petitioner

-Whether they are institutional clients, family members or interested members of the general community, those who seek assistance from an attorney to initiate an Intervention Proceeding are generally not familiar with the procedures and the requirements to establish a Guardianship and Conservatorship.
-Counsel for the Petitioner acts as educator (counselor) and advocate for the client.
+Whether they are institutional clients, family members or interested members of the general community, those who seek assistance from an attorney to initiate an intervention proceeding are generally not familiar with the procedures and the requirements to establish a guardianship and conservatorship.
+Counsel for the Petitioner acts as both educator (counselor) and advocate for the client.

-The principal activities of Counsel for the Petitioner are the intake conference, document preparation, filing the petition, hearing preparation and presentation of evidence at the Intervention Hearing.
+The principal activities of Counsel for the Petitioner are the intake conference, document preparation, filing the petition and hearing preparation.

-STANDARD 2.1 Counsel for the Petitioner must be familiar with the procedures for appointment of Guardians and Conservators, including the statutory language and the Court Rules governing Intervention Proceedings.
+Counsel for the Petitioner must be familiar with the procedures required for appointment of guardians and conservators, including the statutory language and the rules governing intervention proceedings.

-APPLICABLE ETHICAL RULES:

-D.C.
-RULES OF PROFESSIONAL CONDUCT 1.1(a) AND 1.1(b)
+APPLICABLE ETHICAL RULES: D.C.
+RULES OF PROFESSIONAL CONDUCT 1.1(A) AND 1.1(B)

-- Explain the Intervention Proceedings, costs and the roles of Counsel for the Petitioner, Counsel for the Subject as well as the role of a Visitor, Examiner or Guardian ad litem. - Explain the fees for services rendered by all parties and the method for requesting payment through the Court. - Discuss the clear and convincing evidence requirement; ascertain whether witnesses aside from the immediate family exist. - Discuss alternatives to an Intervention Proceeding with the petitioner. - Get social security number of proposed ward.
+- Explain the intervention proceedings, costs, and the roles of counsel for the petitioner, appointed counsel for the subject as well as the role of a visitor/examiner or guardian ad litem. - Explain the fees for services rendered by all parties and the method for requesting payment through the Court. - Discuss the clear and convincing evidence requirement; ascertain whether witnesses aside from the immediate family exist. - Discuss alternatives to an Intervention Proceeding with the petitioner.

-- Request that the client provide a family tree, if possible, and any information regarding the subject's history, including financial information, any advance directives or last will and testaments. - Determine whether any powers of attorney exist, when they were prepared and by whom.
-In addition, determine who is the nominated attorney-in-fact. - Thoroughly explain duties of both Guardian and Conservator; show petitioner a sample inventory, accounting and form reports.
-Discuss the likely costs of the Intervention Proceeding. - If the petitioner wishes to serve as a fiduciary, ascertain whether there are any impediments including, but not limited to, conflicts of interest, inability to obtain bond or inability to travel.
-Discuss frankly with the petitioner the problems that may arise. - Advise the petitioner to attend the Intervention Hearing. - Discuss the best method for personal service on the subject.
+- Get social security number of proposed ward. - Request that the client provide a family tree if possible and any information regarding the ward's history, including financial information, any advance directives or last will and testaments. - Determine whether any powers of attorney exist, when they were prepared and by whom.
+In addition, determine who is the nominated attorney-in-fact. - Thoroughly explain duties of both guardian and conservator; show petitioner a sample inventory, accounting and form reports.
+Discuss the likely costs. - If petitioner wishes to serve as fiduciary, ascertain whether there are impediments to the petitioner serving as a fiduciary including, but not limited to, conflicts of interest, inability to obtain bond, inability to travel.
+Discuss the problems that may arise honestly with the petitioner. - Advise the petitioner that he or she must attend the hearing. - Discuss the best method for personal service on the subject.